Difference Between Ableton 7 and Ableton 8

 Ableton 8 is an upgraded version and a part of the series of Ableton Live.
 It is the latest version and has a lot of upgraded features.

 The groove styles help users get magical results.
 Among its advanced features, an impressive advancement is enhanced piracy protection.
-The enhanced piracy protection helps the software counter-piracy better.
+Enhanced piracy protection helps the software counter piracy better.

 Ableton 8 requires much more RAM than its predecessors.
-Compared to Ableton version 7 that requires 500 MB RAM, this version requires 1 GB.
+Compared to Ableton version 7, which requires 500 MB RAM, this version requires 1 GB.

-Another ingenious addition is the Vocoder Effect that allows users to pick up spectacular robotic voice interpretations along with clear music outputs, drum beats, and the heavy guitar.
+Another ingenious addition is the Vocoder Effect which allows users to pick up spectacular robotic voice interpretations along with clear music outputs, drum beats, and the heavy guitar.

 The version also comes with an incredible Looper and is indeed a better choice than most of its predecessors.